-A review of the financial records of the UU Church of Nashua was conducted on May 10, 2010, with Steve Hedges, David Robbins, and Mike Wilt (Church Treasurer) in attendance.
-Similar financial record reviews of White Wing and the Cemetery Association were held on May 18 and May 16, respectively.
-In attendance at the White Wing review were Steve Hedges, David Robbins, Deb Castonguay (White Wing Director), Joyce Bedard (White Wing Treasurer) and Kate O'Shea (White Wing Chair).
-Present at the Cemetery Association review were Steve Hedges, David Robbins and Russ Leonard (Cemetery Association Treasurer).
+A review of the financial records of the UU Church of Nashua was conducted on May 18, 2011, with Steve Hedges and Mike Wilt (Church Treasurer) in attendance.
+Similar financial record reviews of White Wing and the Cemetery Association were held on May 23 and May 29, respectively.
+In attendance at the White Wing review were Steve Hedges, Deb Castonguay (White Wing Director), Joyce Bedard (White Wing Treasurer) and Kate O'Shea (White Wing Chair).
+The Cemetery Association review was handled electronically between Steve Hedges, David Robbins and Russ Leonard (Cemetery Association Treasurer).
 All records examined were found to be in satisfactory order, the accounting processes and record-keeping systems were well organized and sound, and no outstanding anomalies were observed in any of the records reviewed.
 A summary of each of these reviews is included in this report.